Key Green Terms You Need to Know

 ESG (Environmental, Social and Governance)

 Criteria for evaluating a company’s impact and sustainability, encouraging responsible action in business practice.
-Learn more here.
+Learn more about ESG here.

 Fossil fuels